replicatedhq/help-center/content/docs/kubernetes/customer-installations/certificates.md

 {{< linked_headline "Manual Rotation" >}}

-Use the following commands on all master nodes to monitor and rotate certificates as needed:
+Use the following commands on all primary nodes to monitor and rotate certificates as needed:

 ```bash
 kubeadm alpha certs check-expiration